 The interesting product change for WHOOP was removing the eye-watering, initial price tag of $500 and replacing it with a monthly $30 subscription.
 That’s a great move and a great revenue stream.
 Investors like revenue streams.

 Surprisingly no other company has got close to competing with them head-to-head.
-Sure the new mioPOD Band MIGHT do that IN THE FUTURE and sure the BIOSTRAP is a good technical alternative NOW although without the financial backing of WHOOP, and sure Oura do similar things but rather for the consumer market than the athlete market.
+Sure the new mioPOD Band MIGHT do that IN THE FUTURE and sure the BIOSTRAP is a good technical alternative NOW although without the financial backing of WHOOP, and sure the OTHER RING company do similar things but rather for the consumer market than the athlete market.

 So it’s only the likes of Garmin (Firstbeat) and Polar that do similar things for lots of people BUT their offerings are more complex, not just relying on the simple strain, sleep and readiness piece.

-My guess (and I really don’t know) is that the next moves for WHOOP are
+My guess (and I really don’t know) is that the next moves for WHOOP Review are

 - Incremental upgrade to the hardware to assess battery, storage and accuracy objections (although what it does now is OK)